-A lot of stoners walk through life in a haze, thinking that the world owes them something just because they exist.
-And it’s these type of stoners who benefit most from humility– the kind of humility a person receives when succumbing to the cryptic effects of a strong indica, especially a strain like AK-47.
+Many stoners walk through life in a haze, thinking that the world owes them something just because they’re alive.
+And it’s these type of stoners who benefit most from being humbled– the kind of humility one receives after succumbing to the cryptic effects of a strong indica, especially a strain like AK-47.
 That’s because AK-47 will leave your average pothead weeping into their bong as their PS4 holds them captive.

-However, I like to think of myself as a bit more emotionally stable.
-Maybe it’s because I’m more of the laid back variety, not prone to fits of violence but rather one of those people who will try and put a hex on your ass if you ever cross me.
+Regardless, I like to think of myself as a bit more emotionally stable.
+Maybe it’s because I’m of the laid-back variety, not prone to fits of violence but rather one of those people who will try and put a hex on your ass if you ever cross me.

 So when I smoke a good, strong sativa or indica, humility usually isn’t the first emotion that slips into my cerebellum.
 I take those wicked highs and run with them, so thoroughly drenched in THC that by the end of a pot session I feel like I’ve been basted in bomb and sauteed in cannabutter.

 But fuck me.
 I smoked some AK-47 the other day and was so tremendously stoned I began to have one of those Jaden Smith moments when my own high ass thoughts began to blow my own high ass mind.